redox-os/website/content/news/rsoc-fat32-3.md

 * Write a FAT32 userspace daemon which can access a FAT32 partition from userspace
 * Add code to read the UUID from a RedoxFS parition
 * Do some more code cleanup

+#### Miscellaneous Stuff
+* The release build of the loader stub is about 164KB in size
+* The kernel read in time from the disk is < 3 seconds